Baruj Benacerraf: Early life and education

-Benacerraf was born in Caracas, Venezuela on October 29, 1920, to Moroccan Jewish and Algerian Jewish parents.
+Benacerraf was born in Caracas, Venezuela on October 29, 1920, to a Moroccan-Venezuelan Sephardic Jewish father, Abraham Benacerraf, and Algerian Jewish mother, Henrietta Lasry.
 His father was a textile merchant.
 His brother was philosopher Paul Benacerraf.
 He moved to Paris from Venezuela with his family in 1925.
 After going back to Venezuela, he emigrated to the U.S. in 1940.
 That same year, Benacerraf attended Lycée Français de New York, where he earned a Baccalauréat (an academic qualification French students achieve after high school and a diploma necessary to begin university studies).

 In 1942, he earned his B.S. at Columbia University School of General Studies.
 He then went on to obtain his Doctor of Medicine (M.D.) degree from the Medical College of Virginia, the only school to which he was accepted due to his Jewish background.
 Shortly after beginning medical school, Benacerraf became a naturalized U.S. citizen.

 From his Nobel autobiography: "By that time, I had elected to study biology and medicine, instead of going into the family business, as my father would have wanted.
 I did not realize, however, that admission to Medical School was a formidable undertaking for someone with my ethnic and foreign background in the United States of 1942.
 In spite of an excellent academic record at Columbia, I was refused admission by the numerous medical schools I applied to and would have found it impossible to study medicine except for the kindness and support of George W. Bakeman, father of a close friend, who was then Assistant to the President of the Medical College of Virginia in Richmond.
 Learning of my difficulties, Mr. Bakeman arranged for me to be interviewed and considered for one of the two remaining places in the Freshman class."